espocrm/documentation/user-guide/browser-support.md

 Microsoft Edge and Safari are also supported, but there are less guarantees that everything will be working smoothly.

-We highly recommend not using Internet Explorer 11.
+We highly recommend not to use Internet Explorer 11.